KoldenAxelson/coal-mind-linear-regression/README.md

 - Balances feature selection and stability
 - Configurable ratio between L1 and L2 penalties

+### Polynomial Regression ( In Progress )
+- Extends linear regression by adding polynomial terms of features
+- Captures non-linear relationships between features and target
+- Achieved by transforming features into polynomial features before fitting

 ## Usage

 Add this to your `Cargo.toml`: